levino/letsencrypt-cert-service/README.md

 - It can be run additionally as an additional service in any load balanced setup.
 - It can run forever and permanently runs a http server on port 80 (important for load balancers that check whether the service is "alive" before routing traffic to it).
+- One can connect to the service at any time and create or renew certificates with a simple command.

 ## Troubleshooting